We're serious about safety

 - Pre-flight checks to verify everything is working correctly

 - Post-flight checks to look for signs something isn't working right (like checking motor temperatures)

 It's hard to emphasize just how much thought we give to conducting our tests safely, and we're proud to say we've never had an injury during any of our tests.

 So PLEASE, don't try anything you see on here at home!

 Is the technology itself safe?

 Yes - it's very safe.
 In fact, multirotor vehicles are fantastic because in many configurations you can keep flying even if a motor stops working.
-For example, we had a motor burn out during one of our tests and we didn't even notice until afterwards because the flight computer corrected for it automatically.
+For example, on the Flyt 16 we had a motor burn out during one of our tests and we didn't even notice until afterwards.
 In fact, all of our designs allow you to keep flying with a minimum of two motors no longer functioning.
 How cool is that?